Contributor(s): Amber Smith, Jan Nielsen, Janet Bartlett

 - Your locations have different pay periods.

-- Each location needs to be branded with a different logo, web registration form, policies (legalese), parent portal, etc.
+- Each location needs to be branded with a different logo, online registration form, legal policies, parent portal, etc.

 - While store reports can be pulled by database locations, you cannot pull reports by store account.
 It is, essentially, one store per database.